Best women’s waterproof jackets of 2024 | Tested and rated by our team of female hikers

 Updated on

 At the top of any essential kit list for hiking is a waterproof jacket.
 Mountain weather is never easy to anticipate, nor is it willing to compromise.
 It'll rain.
 Or snow.
 Or hurl some other manner of hateful precipitation down onto you, as and when it likes.
-That means you'll need to come armed with the best waterproof jacket you can find.
+That means, if you're a female hiker, you'll need to come armed with the best women's waterproof jacket you can find.

 Women-in-snowdonia-wearing-a-pink-jacket